Shuffles of deformed permutahedra, multiplihedra, constrainahedra, and biassociahedra: Biassociahedra

 \begin{proposition} When oriented in the direction~${\b{\omega} \eqdef (n,\dots,1) - (1,\dots,n) = \sum_{i \in [n]} (n+1-2i) \, \b{e}_i}$, the graph of the $(m,n)$-biassociahedron~$\Biassociahedron$ is isomorphic to the right rotation graph on binary $(m,n)$-bitrees. \end{proposition}

-\begin{proof} It follows from \cref{prop:faceLatticeBiassociahedron} that the vertices of~$\Biassociahedron$ correspond to the binary $(m,n)$-trees.
-It is easy to check that the edges of~$\Biassociahedron$ oriented by~$\b{\omega}$ correspond to right rotations on binary $(m,n)$-trees. \end{proof}
+\begin{proof} It follows from \cref{prop:faceLatticeBiassociahedron} that the vertices of~$\Biassociahedron$ correspond to the binary $(m,n)$-bitrees.
+It is easy to check that the edges of~$\Biassociahedron$ oriented by~$\b{\omega}$ correspond to right rotations on binary $(m,n)$-bitrees. \end{proof}

 \begin{remark} In contrast to \cref{prop:graphMultiplihedron}, note that the right rotation graph on binary $(m,n)$-bitrees is not the Hasse diagram of a lattice when~$m \ge 3$ and~$n \ge 3$.
 See \cref{fig:biassociahedronNotLattice} for examples of a pair of binary $(3,3)$-bitrees with no join and a pair of binary $(3,3)$-bitrees with no meet.